Afshuu07/Afshuu-Bot/replit.md

 ## Recent Changes

+**August 13, 2025 - Migration to Bailey WhatsApp Library**
+- Successfully migrated from whatsapp-web.js to @whiskeysockets/baileys for better performance
+- Updated all dependencies to be compatible with Bailey (jimp@0.16.13, sharp@0.32.6)
+- Created Bailey-specific message handler with compatibility layer
+- Enhanced bot startup with Bailey's multi-device authentication system
+- Improved QR code display and connection handling for Bailey
+- Updated commands system to work with both Bailey and whatsapp-web.js architectures
+- Maintained all existing features: game recommendations, video downloads, spam detection
+- Bailey provides better stability, faster connections, and multi-device support

 **August 13, 2025 - Enhanced UI and Game Recommendations Update**
 - Made hidetag command simple with NO animations as requested
 - Enhanced all other bot features with attractive animations and improved visual design